- About Us

 As a parent, you know that your growing child can throw a good tantrum from time to time.
 From toddler to teen, every adolescent can be expected to have a handful of meltdowns.
 But if your child suffers from a Mood or Behavior Disorder, those incidents are probably happening much more frequently than you’d expect… or even, in ways that seem unusual.

 We’ve discovered that the mood disorders, those that cause behavior problems, are common with individuals who have sensory processing disorders.
 When someone cannot accurately interpret his world, the world is a scary, unpredictable place.

-We have strategies that work to improve listening skills.
+We have strategies that work to improve listening skills foundational to Executive Function skills.
 They increase the predictability and comprehension of cause-and-effect relationships.
 These strategies diminish stress and anxiety while improving behavior and performance.

 The symptoms of these disorders vary with individuals and manifest differently in children, teens, and adults.
 Symptoms of mood or behavior disorders should be taken seriously.
 But early intervention will make a significant difference in long-term success.

 Facing and treating a mood or behavior disorder can be scary.
 No parent wants to think that their child has a behavior problem.
 Or worry about what other children (or their parents) think of their child.